sigmdel/lazmacropad/README.md

 ## 12. Acknowledgment

-There is no shortage of information on all sorts of more or less sophisticated macro key pads.
-The Brian Lough video, [The Simplest DIY Macro Keypad with Arduino](https://www.youtube.com/watch?v=ORujXGDqG_I&ab_channel=BrianLough) and corresponding [GitHub repository, arduino-switcheroonie,](https://github.com/witnessmenow/arduino-switcheroonie) stands out for its simplicity, but that project is based on an Arduino Pro Micro.
-The Cristian Bastidas (crixodia) [arduino-nano-macro-keypad](https://github.com/crixodia/arduino-nano-macro-keypad) GitHub repository showed how to achieve something very similar  with a Nano and a Python script on the desktop.
+There is no shortage of informIn nontps://github.com/crixodia/arduino-nano-macro-keypad) GitHub repository showed how to achieve something very similar  with a Nano and a Python script on the desktop.
 This later project is clearly the model for *lazmacropad*.

 ## 13. Licence

-Copyright 2022, 2023 Michel Deslierres, no rights reserved.
+Copyright 2022, 2024 Michel Deslierres, no rights reserved.

 In those jurisdictions where releasing a work into the public domain may be a problem, the **BSD Zero Clause Licence** ([SPDX](https://spdx.dev/): [0BSD](https://spdx.org/licenses/0BSD.html)) applies.